Updated July 24, 2023

 Let’s take a simple example to understand the Pearson correlation coefficient.
-Mark is a scholar student and he is good at sports as well.
-But after some time he reduced his sports activity and then observed that he is scoring lesser marks in tests.
-To test his hypothesis, he tracked how he scored in his tests; based on how many hours he plays any sport before he appears in the school tests.
-He gathered the following data to cheque the correlation between hours of sports he is playing and his tests score.
+Mark is a scholar student, and he is good at sports as well.
+But after some time, he reduced his sports activity and then observed that he scored lesser marks in tests.
+To test his hypothesis, he tracked how he scored in his tests based on how many hours he played any sport before he appeared in the school tests.
+He gathered the following data to check the correlation between the hours of sports he is playing and his tests score.

 S(x,y) Variable =38.86

 Standard Deviation of x calculation: